Impulse Airlines

-Impulse Airlines was an independent airline in Australia which operated regional and low-cost trunk services between 1992 and 2004.
+Impulse Airlines was an Australian airline which operated regional and low-cost trunk services between 1992 and 2004.
 It was acquired by Qantas in 2001 to form the basis of Qantas' new regional airline QantasLink.
 The airline had its head offices on the grounds of Sydney Airport in Mascot.

 History

 Establishment

+Impulse Airlines was founded by Gerry and Sue McGowan, commencing operations on 18 December 1992 following the acquisition of Port Macquarie based Oxley Airlines.

+In April 1994, it was rebranded as Impulse Airlines.
+In May 1994 Impulse purchased Pacific Aviation from Ansett Transport Industries.